CSIRT-SK/viruschecker/README.md

     * `[NAME-OF-PROGRAM]` is the name of the driver JAR file.
     * `[ANTIVIRUSES]` must be one or more of the following:
     `AVAST, COMODO, ESET, KASPERSKY, MICROSOFT, VIRUS_TOTAL`.
-    * Optionally you may use `-a` option to auto-detect all installed AVs.
+    * Optionally you may use `-a` option to auto-detect all installed AVs that have their command line scanners in the *Path* variable.
      This includes VirusTotal if there is an API key specified in `viruschecker-driver.properties`.

 * Examples: